Skip to main content

 Latest forest information

-• Glenmore Forest Cafe by Cobbs are currently experiencing issues with staffing and as such will not be providing normal opening hours or operations until Easter.
-From Good Friday they hope to be open with a limited menu.
-Please check the Glenmore Visitor Centre or Glenmore Forest Cafe by Cobbs Facebook page for updates.
+• Glenmore Forest Cafe by Cobbs are currently experiencing staff shortages and as such are not providing normal opening hours or operations.
+Please check the Glenmore Forest Cafe by Cobbs Facebook Page for updates.

 Open water